marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 refs: [concatenation-based-js]
 ---

-Today we will show you guys an interesting concept that we have developed, with the intent to provide a fine-grained implicit delegation mechanism.
+Today we'll show you guys an interesting concept that we have developed, with the intent to provide a fine-grained implicit delegation mechanism.
 This concept is bullet-proof against the _diamond problem_ (well-known in the multiple-inheritance mechanism) and the _fragile base-class problem_ (well-known in the inheritance/delegation mechanism).
-Traits, talents and mixins also provide the solution for the diamond problem, but are prone to the fragile base-class problem besides their our issues, e.g, the problem of _external method renaming_ (which does not also rename the self-sends without the proper expensive code recompilation).
-We will call that concept as **First-class Delegation Links** from now on, and so we argue why our concept is safe against such problems.
+Traits, talents and mixins also provide the solution for the diamond problem, but are prone to the fragile base-class problem besides their own issues, e.g, the problem of _external method renaming_ (which does not also rename the self-sends without the proper expensive code recompilation).
+We will call that concept as **First-Class Delegation Links** from now on, and so we argue why our concept is safe against such problems.

 _Concatenation-based prototypical inheritance_ is also safe against these